Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 There is no path to intimate connection in such a relationship!
 We may be momentarily successful in getting someone else to play along, trying to make us happier by changing.

-Still, these relationships end up crumbling as one or both partners realize the futility and fatigue of trying to own the happiness and well-being of the other.
+Still, these relationships end up crumbling as one or both partners realize the futility and fatigue of trying to own the other’s happiness and well-being.

 Acceptance also does not mean approval.
 It is not an agreement with someone but an acknowledgment and awareness that they are free to be themselves and have their own perspectives, ideas, and actions that I might find very distasteful.